About Me

 Angela believes in providing a safe and nurturing space where her clients can slowly begin to integrate pieces of themselves back into wholeness.
 She believes we all have the ability to heal ourselves and to also be a respite to ourselves and our communities.

-Angela Dawn Hershey, CMT is a certified massage therapist with a focus on geriatric and hospice massage and gentle touch.
+Angela Dawn Geers, LMT is a certified massage therapist with a focus on geriatric and hospice massage and gentle touch.
 She received her continuing education from the Daybreak Geriatric Massage Institute.
 Angela has received on-going training and mentorship from Irene Smith/Everflowing Hospice Massage training.
 Angela is Reiki Level I certified and has received training in massage for grief support from the Institute for Grief Massage.
-Angela is a Doulagiver’s certified end of life doula.
-Angela has worked professionally in the areas of hospice/palliative care, elder care, and geriatric mental health field.
+Angela is an Earth Traditions trained Death Midwife taught by reverend Angie Buchanan.
+Angela has worked professionally in the areas of hospice/palliative care, elder care, and geriatric mental health field for 10 years.

 Memberships and Affiliations